ludovicchabant/vim-gutentags/README.md

 * No other dependency than running Vim: no Python, Ruby, or whatever.
 * Cross-platform: should work on at least Mac and Windows.
 * Incremental tags generation: don't re-generate the whole project all the time.
   This may be fine for small projects, but it doesn't scale.
 * External process management: if the ctags process is taking a long time, don't run another one because I saved the file again.
 * Keep the tag file consistent: don't just append the current file's tags to the tag file, otherwise you will still "see" tags for deleted or renamed classes and functions.
-* Automatically create the tag file: you open something from a freshly forked project, it should start indexing it automatically, just in Sublime Text or Visual Studio or any other IDE.
+* Automatically create the tag file: you open something from a freshly forked project, it should start indexing it automatically, just like in Sublime Text or Visual Studio or any other IDE.

 I hope Autotags will bring you as much closure as me regarding tag files.
-I know I don't want to think about it, and probably neither do you.
+I know I don't want to have to think about it, and probably neither do you.

 [ctrlp]: https://github.com/kien/ctrlp.vim